-SM 311 Clinical Evaluation of Athletic Injuries I: Lower Body

-Fall-Odd Years

-This course is designed to provide students with specific knowledge and practical skills required for sports injury assessment and evaluation techniques.
+Clinical Evaluation of Athletic Injuries I: Lower Body 3 credits Fall- Odd Years SM 311 This course is designed to provide students with specific knowledge and practical skills required for sports injury assessment and evaluation techniques.
 This course will explore the basic mechanisms of athletically-related injuries specific athletic injuries to various parts of the lower body and the process and components of an injury evaluation.
 Students are provided multiple opportunities to reinforce their knowledge with hands-on practice.
-Prerequisites: BIO 221, 222, EN 111,112.
+Prerequisites: BIO 221, 222, EN 121+122.

-SM 312 Clinical Evaluation of Athletic Injuries I: Upper Body

-This course is designed to provide students with specific knowledge and practical skills required for sports injury assessment and evaluation techniques.
+Clinical Evaluation of Athletic Injuries I: Upper Body SM 312 3 credits Spring- Even Years This course is designed to provide students with specific knowledge and practical skills required for sports injury assessment and evaluation techniques.
 This course will explore the basic mechanisms of athletically-related injuries specific athletic injuries to various parts of the upper body and the process and components of an injury evaluation.
 Students are provided multiple opportunities to reinforce their knowledge with hands-on practice.
-Prerequisites: BIO 221, 222, EN 111,112.
+Prerequisites: BIO 221, 222, EN 121+122.

-SM 393 Research Methods in Sports Medicine

-This course provides students with a theoretical introduction and applied experience which will allow them to critically analyze and evaluate completed research in the area of sports medicine.
+SM 393 Research Methods in Sports Medicine 3 credits Spring- Even Years This course provides students with a theoretical introduction and applied experience which will allow them to critically analyze and evaluate completed research in the area of sports medicine.
 Students will examine methods of assessment, prescription, and evaluation in sports medicine activities and will be involved in designing and presenting a research and evaluation plan.
-Prerequisites: EN 112, KIN 230, Junior class standing.
+Prerequisites: EN 121+122, KIN 230, Junior class standing.